MIL-STD-285 Attenuation Measurements for Enclosures and Electromagnetic Shielding

 MiL-STD-285 testing provides the framework for measuring the attenuation characteristics of electromagnetic shielding enclosures.
 Keystone Compliance has developed the reputation of being one of the best shielding effectiveness test labs in the country.
 Our capabilities are limitless and we provide constant communication throughout the test program.

-Thousands of manufacturers partners with Keystone Compliance to achieve their regulatory compliance testing needs.
-With seven EMC chambers and several other test stations, we able to offer short lead times on scheduling.
+Thousands of manufacturers partner with Keystone Compliance to achieve their regulatory compliance testing needs.
+With seven EMC chambers and several other test stations, we are able to offer short lead times on scheduling.
 Our shielding effectiveness capabilities include the testing of small material samples up to entire buildings and structures.

-An electromagnetic barrier is the topologically closed surface created to prevent or limit fields and conducted transients from entering the enclosed space.
+An electromagnetic barrier is a topologically closed surface created to prevent or limit fields and conducted transients from entering the enclosed space.
 The electromagnetic barrier consists of the shield and POE treatments.
-This barrier encloses the protected volume and special protective volumes, if required.
+This barrier encloses the protected volume and special protective volumes if required.

 An electromagnetic closure is a treatment to prevent excessive electromagnetic field leakage at an aperture point of entry.
 Examples of closure techniques at a seam between two metal plates include welding, brazing, or soldering and metal-to-metal contact under pressure applied with a mechanical fastening.

-Mission-critical equipment is defined as all equipment required to directly support a critical mission, success or failure of which could affect the outcome of battle.
+Mission-critical equipment is defined as all equipment required to directly support a critical mission, success, or failure of which could affect the outcome of the battle.
 Mission-critical equipment often refers to all communications-electronics and support equipment that must be protected in order to perform critical trans- and post-HEMP attack missions.